nvi-inc/mas/index.md

 Installation
 ------------

+*The commands in this section should be run as **root***.

-We assume you are running a Debian based system for your server;
+For this setup, we assume you use a Debian based system for your server;
-however, these packages can run on different distributions and operating systems.
+however, all packages can run on different distributions and operating systems.
 If you are using a different distribution or operating system, follow installation documentation for [InfluxDB](https://docs.influxdata.com/influxdb/v1.1/introduction/installation/) and [Grafana](http://docs.grafana.org/)

-The commands in this section should be run as root.

 Installation is managed through the systems package manager `apt` using dedicated repositories.
-The repositories are signed so, first import InfluxData's and Grafana's key GPG keys:
+The repositories are signed, so first import InfluxData's and Grafana's key GPG keys:

     curl -sL https://repos.influxdata.com/influxdb.key | apt-key add -
     curl -sL https://packagecloud.io/gpg.key | apt-key add -

-Now add the repositories to the package manager by creating the file `/etc/apt/sources.list.d/tig.list` with contents
+Now, add the repositories to the package manager by creating the file `/etc/apt/sources.list.d/tig.list` with contents (uncommenting where necessary)

 ``` {.ini}
 ###################